steven-ros/WADI/docs/source/index.rst

 Introduction
 ===============================
-SSTR - A python package to model the behavior of Organic MicroPollutants (OMPs) and pathogens for 4 standard types of Public Supply Well
+Sutra - A python package to calculate the removal of microbial organisms in the subsoil.
-Fields (PSWFs)

 .. toctree::
     :maxdepth: 2